farcasterxyz/contracts/docs/docs.md

 ### Upgradeability

-The Storage contract may need to be upgraded in case a bug is discovered or the logic needs to be changed.
+The StorageRegistry contract may need to be upgraded in case a bug is discovered or the logic needs to be changed.
 In such cases:

 1. A new storage contract is deployed and is paused so that storage cannot be rented.
 2. Hubs are upgraded so that they respect storage events from both contracts.